-The Technical Note will be revised from time to time and comments aimed at improving it will be welcomed.
+The Technical Note is a revision of the 2002 first edition.
+It will be revised from time to time and comments aimed at improving it will be welcomed.

 Disclaimer

 While every effort has been made and all reasonable care taken to ensure the accuracy of the material contained herein, the authors, editors and publishers of this publication shall not be held to be liable or responsible in any way whatsoever and expressly disclaim any liability or responsibility for any injury or loss of life, any loss or damage costs or expenses, howsoever incurred by any person whether the purchaser of this work or otherwise including but without in any way limiting any loss or damage costs or expenses incurred as a result of or in connection with the reliance whether whole or partial by any person as aforesaid upon any part of the contents of this Expert Technology Tool (ETT).